AaronThomasDev/murda-bot/README.md

 Short Term Goals:

 - Give current chat users currency via a command: !givecash 100
-- let them choose which lane to win: !lane1 100 or !lane2 100
+- let them choose which lane to win and a bet ammount: !lane1 100 or !lane2 100
 - winning pays out the same ammount as their bet: bet 100, get 200 back for winning

 Long Term Goals: